 The purpose of nodes is to control all transactions sent to the network.
-They make sure that the sender has enough Bitcoins to process the transaction.
+They make sure that the sender has enough bitcoins to process the transaction.
 Nodes pass on their information to other nodes if they confirm it is legit.

-Nodes are only run by people, who want to support the network by giving part of their internet bandwith and computing power to it.
+Nodes are only run by people, who want to support the network by giving part of their internet bandwidth and computing power to it.
 You can buy and store Bitcoin to your wallet without running a node.
 More nodes there are, safer the network becomes.
 And more decentralized.

 Miners are also nodes, but nodes don’t do any mining.
 The only purpose of a node is to pass on transactions.